Dry Sift at a Glance

 Temperature Control

 Room temperature conditions prove critical for successful dry sift production.
-Material that becomes too hot during processing can result in sticky trichomes that won't separate cleanly through screens.
-Many commercial operations monitor ambient temperature carefully to maintain optimal working conditions.
+Material that becomes too warm during processing can result in sticky trichomes that won't separate cleanly through screens.

 Yield Expectations

-First time producers often expect higher yields than dry sift typically provides.
-The mechanical separation process is inherently inefficient compared to solvent extraction, with quality operations accepting lower yields in exchange for solventless purity.
+The mechanical separation process is inherently less efficient than solvent extraction, with quality operations accepting lower yields in exchange for solventless purity.

 FAQ